rothin1553/blackjack/README.md

 # blackjack 21

 This is a simple c++ program to illustrate a game of black jack (21) in console terminal.
+This code was written in 2019.

 ### How to run:
 * Clone project